Skip to main content

 Infants and children age 5 and younger

 All infants and children need the Hib vaccine as part of their routine vaccine schedule.
-They need either 3 or 4 doses, depending on which brand of the of Hib vaccine they get.
+They need either three or four doses, depending on which brand of the of Hib vaccine they get.

 See the routine vaccination schedule for: